 Getting Involved with ASEMS as a Faculty Member

-Every semester, students our SCI 295B Research Readiness class spend up to 8 weeks shadowing in a research lab.
+Every semester, students in our Research Readiness class have the option to shadowi in a research lab.
 This allows students to see how research is conducted first hand while helping them learn about laboratory culture and research methodologies.
 Students shadowing in a lab needn't be directly involved in research (although we encourage hands on participation as much as possible) but they do need the opportunity to meet with researchers to ask questions and learn what's going on in the lab.

 In addition, we arrange tours of labs for groups of our students to learn more about the research being conducted across campus and are always looking for faculty willing to open up their lab for an hour and explain their work to our students.